The Last Optimist

 Songwriting

-If you are curious, this page is a glimpse into my world as I work a song over and over 1,000 times.
-These are all new drafts since my album of dirt and moon came out in mid-January 2025.
-I'm heading back in to the studio in early June and trying to bring up these little baby songs to be ready.
+If you are curious, this page is a glimpse into my world as a songwriter.
+Every songwriter is different and my influences are heroes to me: Ani DiFranco, Mark Knopfler, Courtney Barnett, Ian MacKaye, Colin Meloy, Susan Levine, and Robert Thomas.
+This is about the new songs I've written since my album of dirt and moon came out in mid-January 2025.
+We are near the end of the journey for the new album 'kind lady clear road' with eight songs captured with the band in Nashville and only the mixing and mastering left to do.
+These little baby songs are ready.
 Some want to be all angsty and folky and some are full of rage and want to be emo and punk.
+A few just want to be pretty.
 The album is taking shape!

 Beginning with the words

-Every songwriter is different.
 For me, songs come words first.
 I open myself up very early in the morning and if I am lucky the muse is there and the lyrics tumble out.
-I've learned that I can't take full credit for the writing.
+I've learned that I can't take much credit for the writing.
 Sometimes I am just channeling and try to stay open until the song is all down.
 When its too much work, I walk away.
 When the emotion is clear, the words always follow.
 When the world is in turmoil the muse will not leave me alone until she is heard.
+I recently reread my lyrics and realized that there is more there that I missed earlier.
+The universe is a very mysterious place and we don't know much at all.
+I take comfort from that.

 Learning new chords